 When we hear the name Rumi, images of swirling dervishes, profound Persian poetry, and timeless spiritual wisdom immediately come to mind.
-But behind every great mind, there’s often an even greater muse.
-For Jalaluddin Rumi, his muse, guide, and spiritual master was none other than Shams of Tabriz.
-But who was Shams?
-Was he merely a mentor, or was there something more profound between these two spiritual giants?
-Let’s dive into the mystical relationship of Rumi and Shams, the wandering dervish, and unravel the connection that birthed one of the greatest literary legacies of the 13th century.
+But behind every great mind, there is often a powerful muse.
+For Jalaluddin Rumi, that muse was Shams of Tabriz.

-A Journey Through the Lives of Rumi and Shams:
+A Journey Through the Lives of Rumi and Shams

 The First Meeting: A Mystical Encounter